Start planning the date: June 12-14, 2026 for the Mott - Regent All School Reunion

 The Mott and Regent Communities invite you to come to the All School Reunion on June 12-14, 2026.
 We have planned three days of activities for all ages to enjoy.
 We hope that you can come and enjoy seeing familiar faces and discovering your old friends.
 It will be a time to find out what everyone has been doing and to enjoy a variety of activities for all.
 Browse through this website for more information and to find the links to local and area websites.
 We look forward to seeing all of you in 2026.

-Registration funds will go toward expenses such as the tent, tables and chairs, inflatables, dances, free games, miscellaneous, website and registration system expenses, and rent for use of buildings.
+Registration funds will go toward expenses such as the tent, tables and chairs, inflatables, dances, free games, miscellaneous, website and registration system expenses, rent for use of buildings, day and nighttime fireworks.
 We are planning for a free meals also.
 Please keep in mind we are still in the planning stages so as registrations and donations come in we will be adding events.

 For registration information please email Shelly (Herberholz) Cox